ShaunWu25/ShaunWu25.github.io/_posts/2020-11-25-Particle System.md

 It is widely known as [Hooke's Law][HL] that a force is exerted if an elastic spring is compressed or extended in relation to its rest length.
 Rest length means the length of spring in a state of equilibrium without any force exerted on it.
 The value of the spring constant represents the stiffness of the spring which can be a reasonable arbitrary non-zero value for our simulation.

 2. Damping Force (Force = Damping Constant * Particle's Velocity): <br />
-Damping force always remains opposite to the direction of the spring force.
+The damping force always remains opposite to the direction of the spring force.
 It is the force to slow down the particle's motion by associating with the particle's velocity.
-One can imagaine a ping pong ball falling verticallly on a table, the ping pong ball won't bounce back as high as the position it was released as it loses certain energy when it contact the table.
+One can imagine a ping pong ball falling vertically on a table, the ping pong ball won't bounce back as high as the position it was released as it loses certain energy when it contacts the table.
 Without the damping force, our system will not reach equilibrium, the dynamic particle will keep bouncing forth and back indefinitely.
 You can try to set the damping constant to 0 to see the non-stop bouncing motion.
 Similar to the spring constant, the damping constant is an arbitrary non-zero value.

 In addition, we will add one more particle(particle 1) at the origin as our anchoring point which remains constantly static without being affected by any forces.
 Particle 2 will be the falling ball particle with a spring connected to particle 1.
-Below is a diagram that illustrates how three forces interact with each other.
+Below is a force diagram that illustrates how three forces interact with each other.

 <img src="{{site.url}}/assets/2011_ParticleSystem/1112_01.JPG" style="display: block; margin: auto;" height="400" />